biocarl/til-biocarl/README.md

 }
 ```
 - Some usecases would be a navigation banner, or a chat bot icon
+- `top: 0` results in sticking at the very top

 # 📅 06.12.2022 css: layout: How to do relative positioning?
 - You would use this if you want to finetune a layout but do not want to change the other elements layout